Executive Board

 Matthew Beck

 Matthew is the baby in the family.
 He has a sister and two brothers.
-Matthew is 22 years old and graduated from high school in 2020.
+Matthew graduated from high school in 2020.
 After he graduated, Matthew did a year internship with Project Search at Christiana Hospital.
 He applied for his dream job as a security guard.
 He had to pass the Maryland State Police security guard test.
 He did and Matthew is officially licensed as a security guard.
 Matthew works for Allied Security at the Gore plants at Elk Creek and loves his job.
 Matthew also volunteer at Brick Mill early childhood center once a week.
 He loves the little kids.
 Matthew participates year round in Special Olympics in golf, flag football, basketball, and swimming.
 Three nights a week he takes karate.
-Matthew is working on his red belt and hopes to make black belt in two years!
+Matthew is working on his blue belt and hopes to make black belt in two years!

 Nat Measley